Alan Krashesky recalls Kathy Brock's move to, time in Chicago

 Then in 2003 she got the top spot at ABC7, joining the 10 p.m. show to co-anchor with Ron Magers.
 Her opportunity helped make a path for others.

-"She said listen, let me put my foot in the door, OK, let me prop the door open let me push the ceiling up, OK, so that people that are like me, meaning gender, whose, you know, other women, whether they look like me or not, have the opportunity to come here and have their voice heard," Alan Krashesky said.
+"She said listen, let me put my foot in the door, OK, let me prop the door open let me push the ceiling up, OK, so that people that are like me, meaning gender, whose, you know, other women, whether they look like me or not, have the opportunity to come here and have their voice heard," ABC7 Eyewitness News Reporter Evelyn Holmes said.

 Kathy and Alan were reunited on the 6 p.m. in 1998 and, to bookend their careers, were teamed up again on the 10 p.m. news in 2016.